Pricing

 Active Subgraphs

-The amount of active subgraph workers, tracked hourly.
-If you pause or delete a subgraph, it no longer gets billed.
+The number of active subgraph workers, tracked hourly.
+If you pause or delete a subgraph, it is no longer billed.

 Examples:

-1. If you have 10 subgraphs, you will be using 10 subgraph worker hours every hour.
-At 730 hours in the average month, with 10 subgraphs you would incur 7,300 subgraph worker hours.
+- If you have 10 active subgraphs, you use 10 subgraph worker hours per hour.
+At 730 hours per month, you incur 7,300 subgraph worker hours.

-2. If you start with 10 subgraphs in a billing period and delete all of them halfway through the billing period, you are charged for the equivalent of 5 subgraphs that billing period.
+- If you begin a period with 10 active subgraphs and delete all of them halfway through the period, you are billed the equivalent of 5 subgraphs for that period.

 Subgraph Entities Stored

-The number of entities stored across all the subgraphs in your project.
-This is tracked hourly as well.
-If you delete a subgraph, it no longer gets tracked.
-All subgraph entities in a project count towards the projects usage cumulatively.
+The number of entities stored across all subgraphs in your project, tracked hourly.
+If you delete a subgraph, stored entities are no longer tracked.
+All entities in a project count toward the project’s usage on a cumulative basis.

 Examples:

-1. If you have 3 subgraphs that have 30,000 entities collectively, you will be using 30,000 subgraph entity storage hours every hour.
+If you have 3 active subgraphs that cumulatively store 30,000 entities, you use 30,000 subgraph entity storage hours per hour.

-2. If you start with 3 subgraphs, each with 10,000 entities, and you delete two of them after 10 days, you will be using 30,000 entity subgraph hours for the first 10 days, then 10,000 entity subgraph hours after that.
+If you begin a period with 3 active subgraphs, each with 10,000 entities, and you delete 2 of them after 10 days, you use 30,000 entity subgraph hours for the first 10 days, then 10,000 entity subgraph hours thereafter.

 Starter Plan